zheng-yanan/collection-of-neural-dialog-models/README.md

 ### Acknowledgements

 Several code snippets are reused from [**NeuralDialog-CVAE**](https://github.com/snakeztc/NeuralDialog-CVAE).
-We acknowledge all the authors who made their code public, which tremendously accelerates our project progress.
+I appreciate all the authors who made their code public, which greatly facilitates this project.
+This repository would be continuously updated.